Financial-Times/origami/README.md

 ====

-Product tip: store the family in a variable for brevety.
+Product tip: store the family in a variable for brevity.

 ```scss
 // _my-variables.scss